Gingernetics/Storytime/README.md

 ### Known Bugs
 	Ending the server program before all instances of client will likely result in an `error[98] Address already in use` that prevents the recreation of server.
 	This error can be circumvented by either changing the port number or waiting a few minutes before attempting to restart the server.

+	The nano environment created  when the edit command is run does not display the correct file.

+	Editing a file may spawn a buffer file (ex. ".nfs00000000011b0fba0000000d")